 - Keeping Canada’s dairy industry local is an example of economic nationalism because it prioritizes the economic interests of Canadian citizens.

 As these examples show, nationalism can be used for good purposes or for bad purposes depending upon what the nation comes together in order to accomplish.

 Perspectives of Nationalism

-- Primordialist - Suggests that nationalism is the result of humans' evolutionary tendency to gather and unite in groups.
+- primordialist - This suggests that nationalism is the result of humans' evolutionary tendency to gather and unite in groups.
 Pierre van den Berghe is a primary proponent of the primordialist perspective.

-- Modernist - Suggests that nationalism is very new and its existence requires contemporary societal and cultural constructs.
+- modernist - This suggests that nationalism is very new, and its existence requires contemporary societal and cultural constructs.
 Henry Maine, Max Weber, and Ferdinand Tonnies are some of the prominent modernist theorists.
-The first usage of the word "nationalism" is attributed to Johann Gottfried Herder in the late 1700's.
+The first usage of the word "nationalism" is attributed to Johann Gottfried Herder in the late 1700s.